 The museum itself is very technologically forward.
 While the provided audio guide essentially reads what many of the German-language exhibition signs say, there is no shortage of information.
 You could easily spend a day or more going through the museum; there is that much there to absorb.

 It’s a moving and often upsetting reminder of the past and what can never, ever happen again.
+A visit to the Documentation Center Nuremberg is perhaps the most important and necessary of the things to do in Nuremberg.

 Impressions of Nuremberg